2022 World Cup qualifiers: Ighalo returns as Nigeria name 24 players for Liberia and Cape Verde games

 Nigeria will travel to Morocco for their penultimate Group C fixture against Liberia on November 13 before hosting Cape Verde in Lagos, three days later.

-The three-time African champions sit atop of Group C with nine points from four matches while Cape Verde trail in the second spot with seven points, followed by the Central African Republic in the third spot with four points and Liberia at the bottom with three points.
+The three-time African champions sit atop Group C with nine points from four matches while Cape Verde trail in second spot with seven points, followed by the Central African Republic in third spot with four points and Liberia at the bottom with three points.

 The Super Eagles are aiming to advance into the third qualifying round of the World Cup qualifiers where winners of the 10 groups will face-off in home-and-away matches for the final five tickets allotted to Africa for Qatar 2022.